 The 5 Whys is a root cause analysis technique used in the Analyze phase of the Six Sigma DMAIC (Define, Measure, Analyze, Improve, Control).
 To solve a problem, we need to identify the root cause and then eliminate it.
 Therefore, the 5 Whys goal is to drill down to the bottom of the problem and then prevent its recurrence.

-Sakichi Toyoda, one of the fathers of the Japanese industrial revolution and the founder of Toyota Industries Corporation developed this technique in the 1930s.
-By the 1970s, this method became popular, and Toyota and many other firms are still using it to solve problems.
+Sakichi Toyoda, one of the fathers of the Japanese industrial revolution and the founder of Toyota Industries Corporation, developed this technique in the 1930s.
+By the 1970s, this method became popular, and Toyota and many other firms still use it to solve problems.

 How to Complete the 5 Whys

 Step 1.
 Forming a team:

 Here the team members who gathered should be the ones familiar with the details, affected by the problem, or noticed the problem.

-After this, select a master for the meeting who is going to lead the discussion, ask the 5 whys, and assign responsibility for the solutions the group comes up with.
+After this, select a master for the meeting who will lead the discussion, ask the 5 whys, and assign responsibility for the solutions the group comes up with.

 Step 2.
 Define the Problem:

 After observing the problem, write down a clear problem statement that is acceptable to all team members.

 Step 3.
 Ask the “Whys for 5 times?”:

 Answer at least five levels of “whys.”
 This seems to be easy, but sometimes it turns out to be the difficult part.
 The key part of this step is to start with the right question.
-There are two types of approaches that can be adapted in this step by the team such as single lane 5 Whys or multiple lane 5 Whys.
+The team can adapt two types of approaches in this step, such as single lane 5 Whys or multiple lane 5 Whys.

 Single Lane Process

 Step 4: Addressing root cause and assigning responsibilities:

-After identifying the true root cause of the problem, the team needs to discuss and agree on the practical as well as the most effective countermeasures that fit their case to prevent the recurrence of the problem.
+After identifying the true root cause of the problem, the team needs to discuss and agree on the practical and the most effective countermeasures that fit their case to prevent the recurrence of the problem.

 Step 5.
 Monitor the measures: